Erin Bird

 The Promise, 2024

-Ink and water on paper mounted on canvas
+Ink and water on paper mounted to canvas

 Erin Bird

-Water is both material and a metaphor—dissolving my past while offering the hope of reconciliation.
+For me, water is both a material and a metaphor—dissolving the past while offering the hope of reconciliation.
 By embracing its unpredictable movements, my work mirrors the dialogue between rational thought and the unconscious.
 Each piece becomes a kind of baptism, immersing personal and intergenerational narratives into a cycle of mourning and rebirth.